Aghdam District

 Aghdam District (Ağdam rayonu) is one of the 66 administrative divisions of Azerbaijan.
 It is located in the west of the country and belongs to the Karabakh Economic Region.
 The district borders the districts of Khojaly, Kalbajar, Tartar, Khojavend, Aghjabadi, and Barda.
-Its capital is de jure Aghdam, though the current de facto capital is Quzanlı.
+Its capital is Aghdam.
 As of 2020, the district had a nominal population of 204,000.

-Most of the territory of the district was under the occupation by Armenian forces following the First Nagorno-Karabakh War in the early 1990s.
-However, as part of the 2020 Nagorno-Karabakh ceasefire agreement which ended the 2020 Nagorno-Karabakh War, the city of Agdam and the surrounding district were returned to Azerbaijani control on 20 November 2020.
+Most of the territory of the district was under the occupation of Armenian forces following the First Nagorno-Karabakh War in the early 1990s.
+However, as part of the 2020 Nagorno-Karabakh ceasefire agreement which ended the 2020 Nagorno-Karabakh War, the city of Aghdam and the surrounding district were returned to Azerbaijani control on 20 November 2020.
+Prior to the city's return to Azerbaijani control, the de facto capital of the district was Quzanlı.

 History

 There are different opinions about the origin of the name Aghdam.
-According to some sources, the word "Ağdam" means "white castle" in old Turkish.
+According to some sources, the word "Ağdam" means "white castle" in old Turkic.
 According to this version, Turkic-speaking tribes living in this region in the distant past built small fortresses mainly to defend themselves.
 Over time, the meaning of the name of the city changed.
 In the first half of the 18th century, the founder of the Karabakh khanate, Panahali khan, ordered that a white stone building be built for him in this city.
-For a long time this building became a kind of icon for the inhabitants of the surrounding villages.
+For a long time, this building became a kind of icon for the inhabitants of the surrounding villages.
 In this sense, "Aghdam" means a white house illuminated by the sun's rays.
 Aghdam was founded in the middle of the 18th century.
 It was the site of Panah Ali khan Javanshir's summer palace and Javanshir family burial ground.
 In 1828, it received city status in Shusha Uyezd of Elisabethpol Governorate.
 During the Soviet era, Aghdam had many industries such as butter, wine, brandy and silk factories, as well as hardware and tool factories.
 An airport and two train stations served there.
 In terms of education, Agdam had technical, agricultural, medical and music schools.

-At its 16 July 1924 session, the commission reviewed the dispute between Agdam Uyezd and AONK over Khonashen area.
-From the earliest times, Azerbaijani villages of Khojalan, Khojaly, Mughany existed in this area.
-All of them were razed to the ground during the massacre, and their dwellers fled for their life.
-The lands were subsequently taken over by Armenians from other villages that had nothing to do with Khonashen.
-The commission, however, chose not to elaborate on these "fine details", and gave the area away to AONK.
-It was occupied by Armenian forces with the support of the Armenian Armed Forces on 23 July 1993, and the settlement was completely destroyed and the population of the city was allowed to migrate to the east, into Azerbaijan.
+It was occupied by the Artsakh Defense Army with the support of the Armenian Armed Forces on 23 July 1993, with the settlement being completely destroyed and the population of the city being expelled to the east, into Azerbaijan.